groth50/crud-servlet-app-aston/README.md

-Simple REST CRUD application for Aston, base on Servlet.
+Simple REST CRUD application for Aston, based on Servlet.